zerocompany8091/gtaohelp/README.md

 ## Modding and Mods
+In short...
+DONT DO IT! but if you must ;) :
 As i mentioned, these are against thr R* TOS.
 Use entirely at your own risk.
 DO NOT download anyting you see on youtube.
-Only download modes from trusted sources, this is especially true for free stuff.
+Only download mods from trusted sources, this is especially true for free stuff.
 BE WARNED : do not use any mod immediately after a game update.
 Ensure the menu is updated and compatible or you WILL get caught and banned.

 The best source for free mods is here: